 Director Stock Ownership Requirements.
 Under the stock ownership requirements for non-employee directors of the Company, non-employee directors are required to own shares of common stock having a value equal to five times the annual cash retainer.
 Current non-employee directors are required to achieve such stock position within five years after the date of the adoption of the requirements and future non-employee directors shall achieve such ownership position within five years after the date of their election to the Board of Directors.
 Information regarding executive officer stock ownership requirements is set forth in this Proxy Statement under "Compensation Discussion and Analysis."
-Each independent director serving on the Board of Directors for more than one year actually owned shares in excess of the requirements as of record date.
+Each independent director owned shares in excess of the requirements as of the record date.